xMartin/php-introduction/05_a_real_application.md

 `composer require` tells Compose  to download one specific dependency and also to add it to our project's `composer.json` file.
 If you already know what libraries you want to install, it's quicker than the interactive method we used before.

-The things, composer installs for you are called "packages" and each of them has a unique name consisiting of a vendor name and a pakcage name, separated by a `/`, like `silex/silex` or `symfony/yaml`.
+The things, composer installs for you are called "packages" and each of them has a unique name consisting of a vendor name and a package name, separated by a `/`, like `silex/silex` or `symfony/yaml`.
 These packages are hosted on <https://packagist.org>.
 There you can get information on each package or search for new packages.

 The `symfony/yaml` package provides a namespace `Symfony\Component\Yaml`.
-That's a bit too long to type it everytime we want to use something from it.
+That's a bit too long to type it every time we want to use something from it.
 PHP has a way to make the contents of a namespace available to our code more conveniently:

 ```php
 use Symfony\Component\Yaml\Yaml;